Can You Bring Your Dog on a Greyhound Bus? Learn About Greyhound’s Pet Policy.

 • An analysis by CertaPet reveals that around 30% of all Americans have traveled with their pets in the last three years, emphasizing individuals’ inclinations to carry pets while commuting.

-• Statistics from an ASPCA survey indicate that over 78% of pet owners consider their pets as family members and would likely prefer services that accommodate their animals during travel.
+• An ASPCA survey shows that over 78% of pet owners consider their pets family members and would likely prefer services that accommodate their animals during travel.

 Essential Documents for Your Dog